R/beamer_templates.R

 Additional command line options to pass to pandoc

-based on the "Illinois" (UIUC)
+A modified beamer_presentation based on the "Illinois" (UIUC)

 Beamer themed template.